Integrability of Liouville theory: proof of the DOZZ Formula: Introduction

-It should be noted that the LCFT structure constants and the DOZZ formula have a wider relevance than the scaling limits of planar maps.
-It has been argued \cite{Rib} that LCFT seems to be a universal CFT: e.g. the minimal model structure constants (e.g. the Ising model, tri-critical Ising model and the 3 states Potts model) originally found by BPZ may be recovered from the DOZZ formula by analytic continuation.
-Furthermore there is strong numerical evidence \cite{bootstrap} that LCFT is essentially the unique CFT for central charge $c>1$: the conformal bootstrap equations have the DOZZ structure constants as their only solution.
-In another spectacular development the LCFT structure constants show up in a seemingly completely different setup of four dimensional gauge theories via the so-called AGT correspondence \cite{AGT} (see the work by Maulik-Okounkov \cite{MO} for the mathematical implications in quantum cohomology of these ideas).
+It should be noted that the LCFT structure constants and the DOZZ formula have a wide range of applications in CFT.
+Indeed, it has been argued \cite{Rib} that LCFT seems to be a universal CFT: e.g. the minimal model structure constants (e.g. the Ising model, tri-critical Ising model and the 3 states Potts model) originally found by BPZ may be recovered from the DOZZ formula by analytic continuation.
+Furthermore there is strong numerical evidence \cite{bootstrap} that LCFT is essentially the unique CFT for central charge $c>1$: the conformal bootstrap equations seem to have the DOZZ structure constants as their only solution.
+In another spectacular development, the LCFT structure constants show up in a seemingly completely different setup of four dimensional gauge theories via the so-called AGT correspondence \cite{AGT} (see the work by Maulik-Okounkov \cite{MO} and Schiffmann-Vasserot \cite{SV} for the mathematical implications in quantum cohomology of these ideas).

-In the remaining part of this introduction we briefly review LCFT in the path integral and in the conformal bootstrap approach and state the DOZZ formula.
+In the remaining part of this introduction, we briefly review the functional integral approach to LCFT and state the DOZZ formula.